The Different Kinds of “Why?”

 And then there are meltdowns.
 These can happen at any age, and not just when they’re toddlers.
 When a meltdown occurs it’s back to the helplessness of infancy.
 There’s no point in trying to talk; instead, we need to go straight back into detective-mode.

-Above this sits a “mammalian” Red Brain, where strong emotions and urges are triggered, and all sorts of communicative and social mechanisms operate “beneath the threshold of conscious awareness.”
+Above this sits a “mammalian” Red Brain, where strong emotions and urges are triggered.
+All sorts of communicative and social mechanisms operate “beneath the threshold of conscious awareness.”

 When children are in Blue Brain, asking them why they did something can help them to learn how to make better choices.
-But when they go into Red Brain, they act without thinking: their behaviours are caused, not done for a reason.
+But when they go into Red Brain, they act without thinking.
+Their behaviours are caused, not done for a reason.
 Asking why in these situations is more rhetorical than interrogative.
-And when children go Brown Brain, they will be in a rage, inconsolable, unable to process what we’re saying.
+And when children go Gray Brain, they will be in a rage, inconsolable, unable to process what we’re saying.
 When a child is in that state, we need to shift gears from third to first: from teaching to soothing.
 And try to figure out why it happened.

 The basic rule operating here is: Under excessive stress we regress.
 We move down the neuroaxis.
 This phenomenon is true throughout life, but the younger the child the more often and quickly it happens.
 This is an especially important point for kids in Kindergarten, where, as we’ll see in the next article, they are exposed to a quantum leap in their stress-load.